 Butler Bay is another highly regarded area to dive in St. Croix because it contains six astonishing shipwrecks all within swimming distance of one another.

-Open-water certified divers will want to check out the “Northwind” tugboat, the 140-foot-long “Suffolk Maid” fishing boat, and the “Virgin Island” oil barge, all of which are located within 70 feet or less of water.
+For open-water certified divers, one of the best things to do in St. Croix is to check out the “Northwind” tugboat, the 140-foot-long “Suffolk Maid” fishing boat, and the “Virgin Island” oil barge, all of which are located within 70 feet or less of water.

 Divers with advanced certifications can explore the Rosaomaira, which sits at around 110 feet deep.
 The Rosaomaira accidentally capsized and still has some personal items of the workers buried underneath the sand and silt.
 Nearby, you’ll also find Coakley Bay, a second sunken tugboat.